jjacobx/qtnh/README.md

-# Generalised Tensor Network Hub
+# Qeneralised Tensor Network Hub

 This project aims to create a generalised distributed software for performing contractions of tensor networks, for the purpose of simulating quantum circuits.